Hair cloning and hair multiplication are proposed techniques which are currently being researched for the treatment of baldness and hair loss.

 Once the technique has been mastered, it will offer major advantages over other forms of hair loss treatment.

-At the moment, there are three popular ways to treat hair loss: Firstly, by taking an enzyme inhibitor called finasteride, which prevents damage to hair follicles, allowing them to grow unhindered.
+At the moment, there are three popular ways to treat thinning and balding: Firstly, by taking an enzyme inhibitor called finasteride, which prevents damage to hair follicles, allowing them to grow unhindered.

 The main drawback of taking finasteride is the relatively high risk of sides effects, which include impotence, dizziness and rashes.
 However there are also some side effects that can arise from any hair transplant surgery.